PhD Degree in Partnership with FIT BUT Brno

 Jakub Ševcech is a Research Consultant at KInIT.
 He focuses on information security, software engineering, machine learning, stream data processing, anomaly detection and explainable machine learning models.
 He holds a PhD in Intelligent Information Systems from the Slovak University of Technology.

-Jakub Šimko Expert researcher, KInIT More info
+Jakub Šimko Lead researcher, KInIT More info

-Close Jakub Šimko Expert researcher, KInIT
+Close Jakub Šimko Lead researcher, KInIT

 Jakub Šimko is an expert researcher at KInIT, where he also leads the Web and User Data Processing team.
 Jakub focuses on the intersection of human computation, machine learning and user modeling.
 He has recently been working on social media algorithm auditing, misinformation modeling and promotes interdisciplinary approaches to computer science research.
 He graduated from Slovak University of Technology in Bratislava, where, after receiving his PhD, he worked for 7 years as a researcher and teacher.
 He co-authored more than 30 internationally recognized publications, together receiving more than 350 citations.

-Marián Šimko Expert researcher, KInIT More info
+Marián Šimko Lead researcher, KInIT More info

-Close Marián Šimko Expert researcher, KInIT
+Close Marián Šimko Lead researcher, KInIT

 Marián Šimko is an expert researcher at KInIT.
 Marián focuses on natural language processing, information extraction, low-resource language processing and trustworthiness of neural models.
 He is a former vice-dean for Master’s study and alumni co-operation at the Slovak University of Technology.